shravankshenoy/sql_leetcode_learnings/README.md

 ## Day 1
 * Relearnt CTE syntax in SQL

-* If we want to join 2 tables on one or more columns that have the exact same name in both the tables, then we can use the USING keyword instead of ON keyword.
+* **USING keyword**: If we want to join 2 tables on one or more columns that have the exact same name in both the tables, then we can use the USING keyword instead of ON keyword.
 Remember that the join column should be within parenthesis when we use USING

 ```